 J'leytai, the Jackal Queen

 A prize to be won for the nunhs of the J, to be sure.
-Perhaps this is why they believed the Garleans would receive her as a gift of value that she was when they sent her to improve relations with the Garleans in Ala Mhigo so that they might retain their home in the ancestral peaks.
-Her sacrifice in vain was avenged by Rhalgr when a bolt of levin struck down their Emperor for their crimes, but even the Grand Companies viewed this hunt-speaking princess as but a spoil of war.
-At the first touch, she proved them wrong and coronated herself in blood, fleeing far and away from all those who gave her away.
-Her empire, she knows, will rise soon.
+Perhaps this is why they believed the Garleans would receive her as a gift of value that she was when they sent her to improve relations with the Garleans in Ala Mhigo, seeking that they might retain their home in the ancestral peaks.
+Her sacrifice was in vain; avenged by Rhalgr when a bolt of levin struck down their Emperor for their crimes - but even the Grand Companies viewed this hunt-speaking princess as but a spoil of war.
+At the first touch, she proved them wrong and coronated herself in blood, fleeing far and away from all those who abandoned her... nursing her wounds in the shadows and biding her rime.

 Rich enough to buy half of Ul'dah, not paid enough to care, Rereja is an independent investor with far more money than immediately obvious brains.
 Fashionista wannabe, Rereja lives like a queen and pays like one too.
 If divinity truly is the colour of gold, dah~ling, then she's the only God that matters.
 She wasn't born with a silver spoon in her mouth, because silver is too cheap for her.
 She insists she was born with a seventy-two-carat diamond-encrusted platinum-white-gold spoon in her mouth instead.

 Insufferability aside, though, she /does/ pay well... and has many, many gigs as cogs in her enigmatic machinations.